godotengine/godot-docs/development/compiling/compiling_for_x11.rst

 For compiling under Linux or other Unix variants, the following is
 required:

--  GCC or Clang
+-  GCC 7+ or Clang 6+.
--  Python 3.5+
--  SCons build system (3.0 or later for Python 3)
+-  Python 3.5+.
+-  SCons 3.0+ build system.
+If your Linux distribution only provides a Python 2 build of SCons, install the Python 3 flavor with ``pip3 install --user scons``.
+   You may also want to uninstall the distribution ``scons`` package to ensure that the pip-installed one takes precedence.
--  pkg-config (used to detect the dependencies below)
+-  pkg-config (used to detect the dependencies below).
--  X11, Xcursor, Xinerama, Xi and XRandR development libraries
+-  X11, Xcursor, Xinerama, Xi and XRandR development libraries.
--  MesaGL development libraries
+-  MesaGL development libraries.
--  ALSA development libraries
+-  ALSA development libraries.
--  PulseAudio development libraries
+-  PulseAudio development libraries.
--  *Optional* - libudev (build with ``udev=yes``)
+-  *Optional* - libudev (build with ``udev=yes``).
--  *Optional* - yasm (for WebM SIMD optimizations)
+-  *Optional* - yasm (for WebM SIMD optimizations).

 .. seealso:: For a general overview of SCons usage for Godot, see
              :ref:`doc_introduction_to_the_buildsystem`.